 In cooperative effort directed by the NCFA, Forestry Mutual Insurance Company, the North Carolina Department of Labor and the North Carolina Forest Service share teaching responsibilities during the base ProLogger course.
 The base course promotes safety, business and environmental awareness.
 All loggers who want to become a ProLogger must take this base course that includes two days of classroom discussions and one field day.

 In 2005, the ProLogger program added continuing education element where as all ProLoggers must take an annual class to remain a ProLogger in good standing.
 The annual classes are referred to Modules.
 The ProLogger year runs from June 30th to June 30th.

-Training for the 2015-16 year will begin in September of 2015.
-The required course this year is Module 16.
+Training for the 2018-19 year will begin in September of 2018.
+The required course is Module 19.

-All ProLoggers must take Module 16 and pay their ProLogger dues ($110) by June 30, 2016 to remain in good standing.
+All ProLoggers must take Module 19 and pay their ProLogger dues ($110) by June 30, 2019 to remain in good standing.

-If you have any questions about the ProLogger program or your ProLogger status, you can contact Eddie Reese at (800) 231-7723 ext.
-2 email@example.com or Chris Brown at (800) 231-7723 ext.
-3 / firstname.lastname@example.org.
+If you have any questions about the ProLogger program contact Jack Swanner at firstname.lastname@example.org.
+If you have administration questions contact John Hatcher at (800) 231-7723 ext.
+5/ email@example.com.